Dancing the Flamenco

 Dancing always stayed in my spiritual state.
 I started to take serious flamenco lessons when I turned twenty-one.
 I practiced for more than four years every day and sometimes took three classes a week merely to practice my skills.
 Once a week after work, I moved to a small studio in Amsterdam just to dance.

 Throughout that time my beloved father was very ill and passed away in his sleep when I was twenty-five.
 At that time looking back perhaps it was a better idea to give up the flamenco dancing.
-I have chosen a career as a jazz vocalist.
-Is it maybe excuse that I already knew a lot of jazz musicians and I had many business contacts?
-Still, it was very hard and for me with my father not being around missing his guidance and support.

 With 30 years of stage experiences, I decided to give up my singing career.
 I have no regrets.